bbmokhtari/django-translations/docs/reference/utils.rst

    Return the translation languages.

    Returns the list of languages from the settings removing the default language code.

    :return: The translation languages.
    :rtype: list(tuple(str, str))
+   :raise ValueError: If the default language code is not specified in
+       the :data:`~django.conf.settings.LANGUAGES` setting.

    Considering this setting: